Robert W. Welch Jr.: John Birch Society

 Its main activity in the 1960s, says Rick Perlstein, "comprised monthly meetings to watch a film by Welch, followed by writing postcards or letters to government officials linking specific policies to the Communist menace".

 In 1962, William F. Buckley Jr., in his magazine, National Review, denounced Welch as promoting conspiracy theories far removed from common sense.
 While not attacking the members of the Society directly, Buckley concentrated his fire upon Welch in order to prevent his controversial views from tarnishing the entire conservative movement.
 Divergent foreign policy views between Buckley and Welch also played a role in the break.

 Being in the tradition of an older, Taftian conservatism, Welch favored a foreign policy of "Fortress America" rather than "entangling alliances" through NATO and the United Nations.
 For this reason, Welch combined a strong anti-Communism with opposition to the bipartisan Cold War consensus of armed internationalism.
 Beginning in 1965, he opposed the escalating U.S. role in the Vietnam War.
 In the view of the more hawkish Buckley, Welch lacked sufficient support for U.S. political and military leadership of the world.

 Welch was the editor and publisher of the Society's monthly magazine American Opinion and the weekly The Review of the News, which in 1971 incorporated the writings of another conservative activist, Dan Smoot.
 He also wrote The Road to Salesmanship (1941), May God Forgive Us (1951), The Politician (about Eisenhower) and The Life of John Birch (1954).
-A collection of his essays was edited into a book.
-The New Americanism, which later became the inspiration for The New American.
+A collection of his essays was edited into a book, The New Americanism, which later became the inspiration for the magazine The New American.

-In the 1960s, Welch began to believe that even the Communists were not the top level of his perceived conspiracy and began saying that communism was just a front for a Master Conspiracy, which had roots in the Illuminati; the essay "The Truth in Time" is an example.
+In the 1960s, Welch began to believe that even the Communists were not the top level of his perceived conspiracy and began saying that communism was just a front for a Master Conspiracy, which had roots in the Illuminati going back to the founding of the United States; the essay "The Truth in Time" is an example.

 He referred to the Conspirators as "The Insiders", seeing them mainly in internationalist financial and business families such as the Rothschilds and Rockefellers, and organizations such as the Bilderbergers, the Council on Foreign Relations, and the Trilateral Commission.
-As a result of his conspiracy theories, the John Birch Society became synonymous with the "radical right."
+As a result of his conspiracy theories, the John Birch Society became synonymous with the "radical right".

 In 1983, Welch stepped down as president of the John Birch Society.
 He was succeeded as president by Congressman Larry McDonald, who died a few months later when the airliner he was on was shot down by the Soviet Union.